Uberspace/manual/source/lang-nodejs.rst

 Update policy
 -------------

 We update all versions on a regular basis.
-Once the `support <https://github.com/nodejs/Release#release-schedule>`_ ends, the branch reaches its end of life, is no longer supported and will be removed from our servers.
+Once the `support <https://github.com/nodejs/Release#release-schedule>`_ ends, the branch reaches its end of life (EOL), is no longer supported and will be removed from our servers.
 Even-numbered versions are long-term support (LTS) versions.

 +--------+-------------------------+------------------+
 | Branch | State                   | Supported Until  |